UMAprotocol/UMIPs/UMIPs/umip-16.md

 ```
 If `block_amount` falls below the minimum number of mined blocks, a reporter should medianize over a range defined by the minimum number of blocks, rather than the current time range.
 This is explained further in the *Rationale* section.

 These implementations are provided for explanation purposes and as convenient ways for DVM reporters to calculate the GASETH price identifiers.
-DVM reporters are free to develop additional implementations, as long as they agree with the computation methodology defined in the *Rationale* section and specifications of the *Technical Specifications* section.
+DVM reporters are free to develop additional implementations, as long as the implementations agree with the computation methodology defined in the *Rationale* section and specifications of the *Technical Specifications* section.

 ## Security considerations